cadeyrn/newtaboverride/README.md

 #### optional permissions

+These permissions are not needed to install and use New Tab Override.
+New Tab Override asks you at runtime once one of these permissions is needed:

 ##### access data for www.soeren-hentzschel.at

 The permission to access data for www.soeren-hentzschel.at is only needed if you enable the option to see the latest news about Mozilla as new tab page.
-If enabled New Tab Override reads the feed of www.soeren-hentzschel.at to show you the latest news.
+If enabled, New Tab Override reads the feed of www.soeren-hentzschel.at to show you the latest news.

 ##### read and modify browser settings